 Much to the astonishment and consternation of some more traditional establishments ‘Rochester Tutors’ has grown since 1984 year on year and as Rochester Independent College is now one of the UK’s most well known and highly regarded alternatives to traditional independent education.
-Our sixth form has grown into one of the largest private school sixth forms in the country.

 Most important though are the number of former students, parents, staff and friends who keep in touch, return for legendary garden parties and follow the growth of the College with affection and enthusiasm.